dipu-ray/dipu-ray/README.md

 ## Hi there, I'm Dipu Ray.
 ### Front-End Web Developer

 Hello everyone!
-I'm currently studies diploma in computer engineering and I'm also learning full stack development.
+I'm currently studies diploma in computer engineering and I'm also learning web development.
 My hobbies are music, gym, bike trip and travelling.
 Thank you!

-Skills: HTML, CSS, Git and GitHub, Bootstrap, Tailwind and JavaScript
+Skills: HTML, CSS, Git & GitHub, Bootstrap and JavaScript.

 - 🌱 I’m currently learning Web Application Development with Python
 - 👯 I’m looking to collaborate on GitHub, LinkedIn and other social media